The Santa Barbara Literary Journal is not currently open for submissions.

 We accept short stories under 5,000 words.
 We will consider one short story per author per submission period.
 Poets may submit up to three poems per submission period.
+For flash, please send up to three pieces under 1,000 words each.
 Please only submit to one genre per submission period.
 We do not accept memoir.
 Lyrics are by invitation only.
 We publish two issues yearly in print.

 Your submission should include:

 1. A short (3-4 sentence) biographical paragraph explaining who you are as an author.
 Include any websites/social media.

 2. Let us know the total word count and the genre (if it defies genre, note that too).

 We aim to respond within six weeks, although it is not always possible.
 Authors retain all rights to their work; we simply ask that you not publish it elsewhere during the first six months the Lit Jo issue is out.